Chia-Network/chialisp-web/docs/puzzles/cats.md

 * **If a CAT does not use a TAIL, then a SpendBundle of CATs must not gain or lose any value**

-  In order to ensure that a CAT cannot be printed or melted without official authentication, all CATs that do not use a TAIL program **MUST** be a part of a spendbundle that outputs the same amount of value as its input.
+  In order to ensure that a CAT cannot be minted or retired without official authentication, all CATs that do not use a TAIL program **MUST** be a part of a spendbundle that outputs the same amount of value as its input.
 We use a group accounting trick to guarantee this, which we will cover in more detail below.

 * **If a CAT is not approved by a TAIL program, then its parent must be a CAT of the same type**

-  Another way we prevent CAT tokens being printed in unapproved methods is to ensure that it has a valid lineage.
-Commonly this is done by asserting that the CAT coin's parent was also a CAT of the same type.
+  Another way we prevent CATs from being minted in unapproved methods is by ensuring that the tokens have a valid lineage.
+Commonly this is done by asserting that the CAT's parent was also a CAT of the same type.

   This is accomplished by passing in the coin's information, returning an `ASSERT_MY_ID` condition, and then passing in the parent information.